 - Ph.D. or equivalent degree in the social sciences or an allied field;

-- Expertise in social science theory, methods, and data analyses related to the Foundation’s research interests; Preference for advanced quantitative and evaluation methods expertise;
+- Expertise in social science theory, methods, and data analyses related to the Foundation’s research interests; preference for advanced qualitative methods expertise;

 - Demonstrated success producing, publishing, and presenting high-quality research;